 Jewish Apple Cake 1Rosh Hashanah, means “Head of the Year”, in Hebrew, hence a New Year celebration.

-This year Rosh Hashanah begins at sundown on Wednesday, September 8th, and is celebrated through Thursday and Friday.
-It is a religious holiday, thus regular services at the synagogue, plus the use of apples dipped in honey as part of the meal, to start the new year on a sweet note.
+Rosh Hashanah begins at sundown and lasts for two days (ex. starts at sundown on Sunday, and ends on Tuesday).
+It is a religious holiday, thus regular services at the synagogue, plus the use of apples dipped in honey as part of the meal, to start the New Year on a sweet note.

 I already posted my favorite Caramel Apple Dip recipe, which is perfect for Rosh Hashanah, since it contains apples and honey, and it is quite delicious.

-Today I will post my recipe for a Jewish Apple Cake, which was given to me by a friend of mine a couple of decades ago.
-I am not sure why the word “Jewish” is in the name of this recipe, so if anyone is familiar with how it got the name, please share it will all of us.
+Today I will post my recipe for a Jewish Apple Cake, which was given to me by a friend a couple of decades ago.

 • 2 cups granulated sugar